San Diego County, California: Religion

 In 2014, the county had 978 religious organizations, the seventh most out of all US counties.

 Immigration data

-In 2014 according to Pew Research Center, there are about 170,000 illegal aliens living in the region.
+In 2014 according to Pew Research Center, there are about 170,000 undocumented immigrants living in the region.
 San Diego has been a destination for trafficked minors from Mexico and the Philippines.
 In 2018, the United States Border Patrol caught an average of over a hundred individuals crossing the border illegally each day.

 Economy

 San Diego County and Imperial County are part of the Southern Border Region, one of nine such regions.
 As a regional economy, the Southern Border Region is the smallest but most economically diverse region in the state.
 However, the two counties maintain weak relations and have little in common aside from their common border.
 The region has a high cost of living.
 This includes the highest cost of water in the United States.
 As of 2018, San Diego County is within the top ten highest cost of rent in the United States; this has led to people moving out of the county.